aphanotus/morphDE/README.md

 ## Sequencing for gene expression quantification

 For gene expression analysis, RNA samples were shipped overnight on dry ice to the [DNA Technologies Core](https://dnatech.genomecenter.ucdavis.edu/) at the University of California at Davis.
-Libraries were prepared using the QuantSeq 3' mRNA-Seq Library Prep Kit (Lexogen, Greenland, New Hampshire, USA).
-Samples were sequenced in batches of up to 96 samples, producing 90-bp single-end reads.
-These batches were sequenced in three lanes yielding :warning: **HOW MANY???** :warning:reads.
-These data were inspected for quality using FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/), before and after trimmed using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) version 0.33, as in the example command below.
+Libraries were prepared using the QuantSeq 3' mRNA-Seq Library Prep Kit (Lexogen, Greenland, New Hampshire, USA) in the three batches for sequencing in separate Illumina HiSeq lanes.
+Batch 3 was sequenced twice and reads counts for each run were added together for each sample after filtering.

+These batches were sequenced in three lanes yielding 115.9×10^9^ bp.
+These data

+Short read sequences were inspected for quality using FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/), before and after trimmed using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) version 0.33, as in the example command below.

 ```bash
 java -jar trimmomatic-0.33.jar SE \